-OVERVIEW: APS sticks to STEM education, especially for K-12 teacher development.
-The corporate giving encompasses many other nonprofit issue areas in Arizona.
+OVERVIEW: The APS Foundation supports STEM education, especially for K-12 teacher development.
+Corporate giving encompasses many other nonprofit issue areas in Arizona.

 FUNDING AREAS: STEM K-12 education, civic and economic development, human services, environment, arts and culture, non-STEM education

-IP TAKE: If you’re not working in the field of STEM education, skip the APS Foundation and go right to APS corporate, which gives much more broadly.
+IP TAKE: For nonprofits not working in the field of STEM education, skip the APS Foundation and go right to APS corporate, which gives much more broadly.

 PROFILE: Established in 1981, the APS Foundation is the charitable arm of the largest electric company in Arizona, the Arizona Public Service Company (APS).
 The company provides both retail and wholesale electric services in the state and has interests in coal, gas, oil, solar, and nuclear energy.
 The APS Foundation has invested millions of dollars to projects in Arizona.
 The foundation’s top area of interest is STEM education, as it believes STEM skills will attract quality businesses and industries to Arizona.

 More specifically, the bulk of foundation funding goes to teacher development in STEM subjects.
 Grants typically seek to increase teachers’ knowledge about STEM topics and to boost their effectiveness in transferring that knowledge to students.
 APS looks for opportunities to support Arizona’s youth and teachers, with a focus on K-12 STEM education and partnerships with colleges and universities.
 However, the APS Foundation does not give grants to individual K-12 schools, religious or political groups, private or family foundations, animal shelters, or start-up organizations that have not been in operation for at least three years.
 It does not support health groups that focus on specific diseases, sports teams or programs, youth scouting, or advocacy organizations.